 You can use the text below to explore Antidote's style view.
 Start by launching the corrector on the text.
-Next, click on Style, found beneath Language and Typography in the corrector's left-hi Repeated word (4) Q Synonyms × Ignore (3)

-The Style view identifies turns of phrase that are technically correct but may be boring, cumbersome or crude.
+Next, click on Style, found beneath Language and Typography in the corrector's left-h; Repeated word (4) Q Synonyms X Ignore 3 The Style view identifies turns of phrase that are technically correct but may be boring, cumbersome or crude.
 Clicking on the repetition filter, found in the left-hand panel, reveals repeated words in the text.
 While repetition of a word helps to make the text easy to follow, too much of it can be boring or even annoying.

-The tooltip appears when you click the repetition in the text.
-The tooltip does not appear if you click the repetition in the list of results, so as not to inadvertently hide other occurrences.
+appear if you click the repetition in the list of results, so as not to inadvertently hide other occurrences.